TJHuangteam/HEAD/README.md

 ### Algorithmic Evolution Loop
-![Algorithmic Evolution Loop Result](./assets/experiment.jpg) The experimental results demonstrate that the **Algorithmic Evolution Loop**, powered by the Mixture of Progressive Experts (MoPE), significantly improves the performance of autonomous driving systems.
+![Algorithmic Evolution Loop Result](./assets/experiment.jpg) The experimental results demonstrate that the **Algorithmic Evolution Loop**, powered by Constant Learning, significantly improves the performance of autonomous driving systems.
 By leveraging gradual optimization, dynamic expansion of the expert network, and adaptive mechanisms, this loop enables the system to effectively handle complex and edge cases.
 Through iterative learning from new failure cases and continuous adaptation in dynamic environments, the loop drives rapid model evolution, leading to enhanced performance and robustness over time.